Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

     Built-in mic
     Native power management
     Battery status
-    USB 3.0 Ports
+    USB Ports
     Ethernet
     Audio on internal speaker and headphone
     Sleep and Wake

 What doesn't work:
     Fingerprint Reader
-    Itunes movies (were using intel onboard graphics)
+    Itunes movies (its because were using intel onboard graphics)

 Thanks to:
 The entire internet.